LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-10-21-gpu-containers-as-a-service.md

 1. The Kubernetes namespaces
 2. The CiliumNetworkPolicy

 When a pod is submitted by a never-before-seen user to our CaaS public-facing REST API (which we haven't really discussed, but just pretend it exists for now), we need some way to attach it to a "Tenancy" resource that once ready will allow the pod to be submitted.
 This custom resource we need is something we can define using a Custom Resource Definition (CRD).
-The CRD document we post to k8s is a simple as this:
+The CRD document we post to k8s is as simple as this:

 ```yaml
 apiVersion: apiextensions.k8s.io/v1